PascalHonegger/ChaosConnect/README.md

 ### Authentication

+Because we use gRPC for communication, which is based on HTTP, we send the authentication token in the [Authorization Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).
-We use a custom solution based on symmetric JWT for authentication, as we did not want to commit to the standard solution provided by the Micronaut framework (see [Symmetric JWT](#symmetric-jwt)).
+We use a custom solution based on symmetric JWT for authentication, as we did not want to commit to a vendor-specific or work-in-progress solution (see [Symmetric JWT](#symmetric-jwt)).

 ### Control flow